Ballia: Etymology

+The name Ballia is an ancligised spelling of Hindi Baliyā (Devanagari: बलिया).
+According to Paul Whalley, the name is derived from the personal name Bali along with the suffix -ā.
+The "y" in the name is a glide inserted between the vowels to make it easier to pronounce; the resulting similarity to the diminutive suffix -iyā is only coincidental.

 According to locals, the name Ballia was derived from the name of the sage Valmiki, the author of Ramayana.
 Valmiki resided here at one point, and the place was commemorated by a shrine (although it has long since been washed away).
-Another belief about the origin of the name is that it refers to the sandy quality of the soil, locally known as "Ballua" (balu meaning sand)..During the Quit India Movement of 1942, Ballia district saw much activity, leading to it gaining the nickname "Bagi ballia"or"Revolutionary Ballia".
+Another belief about the origin of the name is that it refers to the sandy quality of the soil, locally known as "Ballua" (balu meaning sand).

 Geography

 Ballia district is the easternmost part of the Uttar Pradesh state and borders on Bihar State.
 It comprises an irregularly shaped tract extending westward from the confluence of the Ganga and the Ghaghra, the former separating it from Bihar in the south and the latter from Deoria and Bihar in the north and east respectively.
 The boundary between Ballia and Bihar is determined by the deep streams of these two rivers.
 It is bounded on the west by Mau, on the north by Deoria, on the north-east and south-east by Bihar and on the south-west by Ghazipur.
 The district lies between the parallels of 25º33' and 26º11' North latitudes and 83º38' and 84º39' East longitudes.
-Ballia is among the least forest covered districts in India.According to Census 2011 data of India, there are 2361 villages in Ballia District of Uttar Pradesh, India.
-These villages are located in the Bairia, Ballia, Bansdih, Belthara Road, Rasra and Sikanderpur Tehsils.
-And Ballia has many famous villages/area like Nawanagar, Husenpur, Jajoli, Rasra, maldah etc.Some famous teachers of this place as follow Shri K.P Singh(village hadsar), Shri Dewnath Singh(village husenpur), Shri Bhuwal Singh(village Chandi), Shri Heeralal Gupta(village Nawanagar), Late Shri Abhay Shankar singh(village Husenpur), Shri Parasnath Verma(village kathaura).They all worked very well for education.They all belong to "Janta Inter College,Nawanagar,Ballia".
-And This school was inaugurated by "Ex Prime Minister Chandra Shekhar ji".
-Ballia is also known for their "Dadri Mela" which is a fair along with cattle fair.
-This mela is organised in memory of "Bhirgunath Baba".
+Ballia is among the least forest covered districts in India.